9-8-7-6/cs-notes/operating-systems/11-file-system-implementation.md

   - Provides near constant-time searching.
   - Uses linked lists for collisions on a hash entry.
   - Hash table usually has a fixed number of entries.

+---

+## Allocation Method

+- An allocation method refers to how disk blocks are allocated for files.

+### Allocation Strategy

+1. **Contiguous allocation**
+   - Each file occupies a set of contiguous blocks.
+   - Sequential & random access implemented efficiently.
+   - **Problems**:
+     - External fragmentation → compaction.
+     - File cannot grow → extent-based FS.
+   - **Extent**: One or more contiguous blocks.
+   - **Extent structure**: Links several extents.
+   - Random access becomes more costly in extent-based FS.
+   - Both internal & external fragmentation possible.

+2. **Linked allocation**
+   - Each file is a linked list of blocks.
+   - Each block contains a pointer to the next block.
+   - Data portion = block size − pointer size.
+   - Good only for **sequential access**.
+   - Space overhead: pointer (e.g., 4/512 = 0.78%).
+     - **Solution**: group into clusters of blocks → internal fragmentation.
+   - Reliability issue: one missing link breaks the whole file.
+   - **FAT (File Allocation Table) file system**
+     - **FAT32**:
+       - Used in MS-DOS & OS/2.
+       - Stores all links in a table.
+       - 32 bits per table entry.
+       - Located in a section of disk at the **beginning of each partition**.
+     - FAT table is often *cached in memory*.

+3. **Indexed allocation**
+  - The directory contains the address of the file index blocks.
+  - Each file has its own index block.
+  - Index block stores block numbers for file data.
+  - Schemes:
+    1. Linked indexed scheme: use linked list to connect index block
+    2. Multilevel scheme(two-level)
+    3. Combined Scheme: UNIX inode

+---

+## Free-Space Management

+- **Free-space list** – records all free blocks
+- Schemes:
+  - **Bit vector** (bitmap) – simple, efficient, but costly for large partitions
+  - **Linked list** – free blocks linked together
+  - **Grouping** – store addresses of free blocks in blocks themselves
+  - **Counting** – record start + length of free block runs